-Our income tax expense for the first quarter of 2013 relates to US state taxes.
+Our income tax expense for the six months ended June 2013 relates to US state taxes.

-LIQUIDITY, CAPITAL RESOURCES AND OTHER DISCLOSURES
+5. LIQUIDITY, CAPITAL RESOURCES AND OTHER DISCLOSURES

 The discussion in this section is qualified by the Caution regarding forward-looking statements at the beginning of the MD&A.